jeremyrempel/yahnapp/README.md

 # Yet another Hacker News app (YAHN App)

 Yet another Hacker News App is an Android app built using [Jetpack Compose](https://developer.android.com/jetpack/compose).
 Focus is on privacy, simplicity and performance.
 YAHN is free as in freedom and always free from advertisements and trackers.
+YAHN can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.github.jeremyrempel.yanhnapp) store.

 ## Why